openjs-foundation/cross-project-council/proposals/stage-2/COLLABORATION_NETWORK/NEW_COLLABORATION_SPACE_APPLICATION.md

 ## Initial participants

-Please provide a list of initial participants and their background/knowledge of the space prposed.
+Please provide a list of initial participants and their background/knowledge of the space proposed.

 ## Description